The period for the 2023/24 Mentoring and Development Programme is 3 April 2023 – 31 March 2024.

 1. Please can you clarify the timescale for selection of mentors (and mentees)?

-After the registration deadline on 31 January 2020, the applications will be reviewed and 20 pairs will be selected within the following 2 weeks.
-Notification emails will be sent out on 17 February 2020.
+After the registration deadline closes the applications will be reviewed and the pairs will be selected within the following 2 weeks.
+Notification emails will be sent out week commencing 20 March 2023.
 Successful mentors and mentees will be given 2 days to confirm their participation in the programme.

-There are two parts to this programme for the mentee: the regular 1-2-1 meetings (between the mentor and the mentee) and the ILM MyLeadership programme.
+There are two parts to this programme for the mentee: the regular 1-2-1 meetings (between the mentor and the mentee) and TILM MyLeadership programme.

 If the mentees chosen are looking to expand their skills and knowledge in a specific area within pensions, they will be matched with an appropriate mentor who can add value.